semrush/intergalactic/website/docs2/data-display/chart-showcase/chart-showcase.md

 ## Change over time (Trend)

-Show the variation of values over time.
+This chart type visualizes how values change over time.

-_For example: Show the traffic trend over time for different devices._
+_For instance, it can be used to display the traffic trend over time for various devices._

 ::: react-view

 <script lang="tsx">
 import React from 'react';
-import ComponentCard from '@docs/../components/ComponentCard';
+import ComponentCard from '@components/../components/ComponentCard';
-import styled from 'styled-components';

 const getImageName = (title) => {
   const name = title.replace(/[ \/]+/g, '');
   return name.charAt(0).toLowerCase() + name.slice(1);
 };

+import { Box } from '@semcore/flex-box';

 const group = {
   line: {